 The following settings enable encryption, define the key and certificate and enforce that authentication must only occur over encrypted connections:

-Note #2: Postfix 2.10 has changed the behavior of the smtpd_*_restrictions altogether.
+By the way: Postfix 2.10 has changed the behavior of the smtpd_*_restrictions altogether.
 If a restriction makes Postfix reject an email it will wait until after the “RCPT TO” line.
 Read the Postfix documentation for a description of the reasons for that change.

 The smtpd_tls_security_level is set to “may” to allow encrypted communication when Postfix receives an email.
 This not only applies to users sending emails but also remote mail servers that send email to you.
 It may sound tempting to change that to “encrypt” which would enforce encryption and reject any attempts to create an unencrypted SMTP connection.
 But unfortunately there are still mail servers in the world that can’t encrypt and would not be able to deliver email to you.
 So “may” is the proper setting.
-Same goes for smtp_tls_security_level for outgoing email sent to other mail servers.

 How SMTP authentication works